differentpla-net/differentpla-net.github.io/_posts/2009-09-03-using-expressionlesstgreater-as-a-compiler-to-avoid-writing-conversion-code.md

 title: "Using Expression<T> as a Compiler, to avoid writing conversion code"
 date: 2009-09-03T15:22:33.000Z
 x-drupal-nid: 238
-x-needs-review: 2009-09-03T15:22:33.000Z
 ---
-Marc Gravell wrote about [using Expression<T> as a compiler](http://www.infoq.com/articles/expression-compiler).
+Marc Gravell wrote about [using `Expression<T>` as a compiler](http://www.infoq.com/articles/expression-compiler).
 It was a bit of an eye-opener.

 There's a bit in it where he says: